In a Nutshell

 It’s a good idea to get a few offers from different lenders so you can zero in on a mortgage with the best potential interest rates and terms you can get.
 Paying less in interest over the years can mean more money in your budget to invest in things like repairs, landscaping or decorating your home.

-You’ve found your dream home and made an offer — and the seller accepted it.
+Seller accepted your offer?
 Congratulations!
 Now it’s time to formally apply for your mortgage.
-This process involves giving the lender documentation and completing other paperwork to validate the information you gave when you applied for prequalification and/or preapproval.
+This process involves giving the lender documentation and completing other paperwork to validate the information you gave when you applied for prequalification or preapproval.

 After your offer has been accepted, the lender will typically require a home inspection and an appraisal.
 The purpose of a home inspection is to alert you to any major problems that the home has, so you can negotiate with the seller about fixing the issues or decide if you want to walk away from the sale.
 The appraisal is an independent assessment that determines how much a property is worth in its local market, which is something lenders typically want to confirm before issuing your mortgage.